-Prototype had escort missions, which are already widely hated by pretty much everyone.
-It wasn't so bad early on, defending thermobaric tanks and such, but the escort mission immediately before Elizabeth Greene's boss fight would likely cause broken controllers.
-One pump vehicle pumping BloodTox veeeery slowly and wave upon wave Leader Hunter's who just sprint straight for it and smack it with AoE's until there's not even a bolt left.
+The game has escort missions, which are already widely hated by pretty much everyone.
+It isn't so bad early on, defending thermobaric tanks and such, but the escort mission immediately before Elizabeth Greene's boss fight will likely cause broken controllers.
+One pump vehicle pumping BloodTox veeeery slowly and wave upon wave of Leader Hunters who just sprint straight for it and smack it with AoE's until there's not even a bolt left.
 Wonderful.

 As the page image so eloquently illustrates, the vanishing blocks that are found in nearly every single game are utterly despised by gamers.
 Even the sound they make pisses retro gamers off to this very day.

-Mega Man 7 and Mega Man 8 forced you to beat four of the robot masters first before you could go after the next four.
-Mega Man & Bass took this Up to Eleven with an odd system that unlocked new stages depending on which ones you beat prior.
-Saying this mechanic was unpopular would be an understatement.
+The Game Boy games, Mega Man 7, and Mega Man 8 force you to beat four of the robot masters first before you can go after the next four.
+Mega Man & Bass takes this Up to Eleven with an odd system that unlocks new stages depending on which ones you beat prior.
+Saying this mechanic is unpopular would be an understatement.

 The Mega Man Homepage: (On 8) Once again, you must tackle four Robot Masters at a time.
 (Why does Capcom keep doing this?)

-The removal of charging and sliding in Mega Man 9 and 10 is a bit of a Base Breaker, with some not appreciating the removal of long-standing mechanics to make the games more like Mega Man 2.
+The removal of charging and sliding in Mega Man 9 and 10 is a bit controversial, with some not appreciating the removal of long-standing mechanics to make the games more like Mega Man 2.

-There's also Zero's "nosedive" attack in X6 that's activated by pressing "up" and "attack" at the same time.
+Zero's "nosedive" attack in X6, activated by pressing "up" and "attack" at the same time.
 There's also the fact that the "Up" button is used to grab ropes as well.
 If you're in the habit of holding "Up" when jumping along horizontal ropes situated over spike pits and whatnot, a single enemy in your path can make you accidentally trigger Zero's diving attack, sending you back to whatever obscenely-placed checkpoint you're forced back to.
-Even worse, for the Anniversary Collection, the developers were planning on changing the controls for the attack to prevent the above issues from happening, but they were barred thanks to the existence of the Maverick Hunter X game; yes, because they were expecting to build a series out of it, and change the controls when they got to that game, the Anniversary Collection version of X6 got gypped out of having this particular scrappy mechanic taken out.
-What?!
+Even worse, for the Anniversary Collection, the developers were planning on changing the controls for the attack to prevent the above issues from happening, but they were barred thanks to the existence of Maverick Hunter X; yes, because they were expecting to build a series out of it, and change the controls when they got to that game, the Anniversary Collection version of X6 got gypped out of having this particular scrappy mechanic taken out.

-X6 flip-flopped a little on the subject of how easy it should be to thwart a Nightmare from possessing a hostage.
-On one hand, any hostage within range would draw the Nightmare's undivided attention, and you could shoot them in the back as they slowly flew toward the hostage if you were feeling that risky.
+X6 flip-flops a little on the subject of how easy it should be to thwart a Nightmare from possessing a hostage.
+On one hand, any hostage within range draws the Nightmare's undivided attention, and you can shoot them in the back as they slowly fly toward the hostage if you're feeling that risky.
 On the other hand, some Nightmares are very cruelly placed, to the point where one Nightmare in particular is directly on top of a hostage Reploid.Yes, this means you could lose a Reploid before you can even see him.

-The Nightmare System in X6 would cause changes to certain levels if you went there from a certain other level.
-The levels in X6 are aggravating enough, but certain Nightmare System changes could render them nigh-Unwinnable (good luck trying to get past the first avalanche section in Blizzard Wolfang's level with X/Zero copies attacking you constantly.)
+The Nightmare System in X6 causes changes to certain levels if you go there from a certain other level.
+The levels in X6 are aggravating enough, but certain Nightmare System changes can render them nigh-Unwinnable (good luck trying to get past the first avalanche section in Blizzard Wolfang's level with X/Zero copies attacking you constantly.)

 X7 would have been bad enough even if its targeting system worked as intended.